DGtal-team/DGtal/CONTRIBUTING.md

 In this document, we describe how to contribute to [DGtal](http://dgtal.org) library and its [DGtalTools](http://dgtal.org/tools) and [DGtalTools-contrib](http://dgtal.org/tools) projects.
 Please keep in mind that DGtal is an open-source initiative under LGPL license.

+A first way to contribute to the library is to give us feedbacks and comments using [Github issue tracker](https://github.com/DGtal-team/DGtal/issues).
+Do not hesitate to create an issue (feature request, bug report, issues with the documentation...).

 ## Contribution reviewing process

 We process contributions to the library using GitHub Pull-request mechanism.
 If you want to contribute, you would have to: